Manishearth/manishearth.github.io/source/_posts/2018-02-15-picking-apart-the-crashing-ios-string.markdown

 and the য is transformed into a wavy line called a "jophola".

 So I tried it with য  &mdash; , and it turns out that the Bengali crash occurs for  য as well!
-So the general Bengali case is &lt;consonant, virama, র OR য, ZWNJ, vowel&gt;, where the vowel is not  &#xA0;ৌ.
+So the general Bengali case is &lt;consonant, virama, র OR য, ZWNJ, vowel&gt;, where the vowel is not  &#xA0;ো or &#xA0;ৌ.

 ## Suffix-joining consonants